apnadkarni/blt/doc/comboentry.rst

     *varName* is "", no variable is used.
 The default is "".

   **-iconwidth** *numPixels*
+    Specifies the width of the icon.  *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+If *numPixels* is "0", the width of the icon is set from the width of the image.
+The default is "0".

   **-image** *imageName*
-    Specifies the name of a global TCL variable that will be set to the name of the image representing the icon of *pathName*.
-If *varName* is "", no variable is used.
+    Specifies an image to be displayed instead of the text for the *combentry*.
+    *ImageName* is the name of an Tk photo or BLT picture.
+    If *imageName* is "", the text is displayed.
 The default is "".

-  **-insertbackground** *colorName*
+  **-insertcolor** *colorName*
     Specifies the color of the insertion cursor.
 The default is "black".

   **-insertofftime** *milliseconds*